-With a lot of competition from DC’s Arrowverse, Marvel has been focused on its own interconnected properties on Netflix, including this summer’s The Defenders.
+With a lot of competition from DC’s Arrowverse, Marvel has been focused on its own interconnected properties on Netflix, including last summer’s The Defenders.
 But it might be this new individual project that takes Marvel TV to the next level.
 Here’s why.

 Bryan Singer directed the pilot

 The Gifted is part of the X-Men universe, which 20th Century Fox owns.
 The director of several of the films in that franchise, Bryan Singer, got on board with The Gifted right away, creating a tie between the two while keeping the characters and storylines separate.

 Singer directed the pilot episode, “EXposed,” which showed what it’s like to be a part of a world where mutants are recognized but often belittled.
 This connection allows for The Gifted to feel like a more grounded version of the X-Men films — a direction the franchise has long been steering toward.

 Superhero properties have long used metaphors to discuss social issues of the time.
 The X-Men universe has embraced this, so it should come as no surprise that The Gifted does as well.

 The bullying of Andy Strucker begins without reason and results in his use of mutant abilities, which leads to destruction deemed as “an act of terror.”
 And police/government brutality against a marginalized group (in this case, mutants) is heavily addressed.

 Speaking of this group, the mutant underground is a well-established headquarters with several young adult leaders.
 It’s clearly going to be a major part of the show, and it’s easy to see why.

 Every show or film franchise of this ilk needs a home base.
 While the X-Men have Xavier’s school, the grittier version of this makes its presence known in The Gifted.
 The underground is a safe haven for the young mutants and has multiple locations.